jdouglas9025/dynamic-grade-calculator/README.md

 # Dynamic Grade Calculator
 A dynamic grade calculator app that allows users to estimate their final grade in a hypothetical course.
 If the user hasn't received all their grades, they can find out the average grade they'll need on remaining coursework to achieve a desired letter grade.

+## Key Highlights
+• Developed a dynamic user interface using HTML, CSS, and JavaScript
+• Engineered an MVC backend system using Java and Jakarta EE
+• Provided users with the average score needed on remaining coursework to achieve a desired letter grade

 ## Technologies
 HTML, CSS, JavaScript, Java SE, and Jakarta EE